pjonatansr/a-mail-template-service/README.md

-# a-mail-template-service
+# A-Mail-template-service
+**[Doing]**
- A microservice to template emails.
+A microservice to template emails that I'm building for Typescript and NodeJS study purposes